courtois-neuromod/cneuromod-things/retinotopy/retinotopy.prf/code/README.md

 ------------
 ## Step 1.
 Create TR-by-TR aperture masks of the retinotopy task

-In preparation for analyzePRF, build TR-by-TR aperture masks using ``retinotopy/stimuli``, based on the retinotopy task implementated in Psychopy.
+In preparation for analyzePRF, build TR-by-TR aperture masks using ``retinotopy/stimuli``, based on the retinotopy task implemented in Psychopy.

 Launch the following script:
 ```bash